-Fintech startups across 35 US states are transforming payments, investing, insurance, and more.
+Fintech startups across 43 US states plus Washington DC are transforming payments, investing, insurance, and more.

-Using the CB Insights database, we mapped out the top-funded fintech startup in every US state.
+Using CB Insights data, we mapped out the top-funded fintech startup in every US state.

 See the full map below.

 We define fintech broadly to include technology companies that provide services to the financial services industry as well as technology companies that create, distribute, and administer financial products themselves.
-Our analysis looks at equity funding to private fintech startups that have raised at least $5M in equity funding and have had an equity deal in since 2014.
-We exclude funding from debt, loans, and lines of credit.
+Our analysis ranks private, VC-backed fintech companies based on total disclosed equity funding.
+Companies included have raised at least $1M in equity funding and have had an equity deal since 2015.

 Please click to enlarge.

-- 17 startups on the map have raised over $100M in disclosed equity funding, including Utah-based expense management platform Divvy ($253M), and Missouri-based PayIt ($133M), which facilitates payments between citizens and government services.
+- Including the above, 19 startups on the map have raised over $100M in disclosed equity funding, including Georgia-based health claims management company Navicure and Illinois-based SaaS investment management company Enfusion.

-- Only 3 startups on this list have raised less than $10M in equity funding.
-The startup with the least funding on this list is Indiana’s Allied Payment Network, with $6.6M.
+- Six startups on this list have raised less than $10M in disclosed equity funding.
+The startup with the least funding on this list is Nebraska-based Financial Transmission Network, with $1.5M in equity funding.